The Bay of Biscay is notorious for bad weather and rough seas but how accurate is this reputation?

 How Far From Southampton is The Bay of Biscay?

-It is 300 miles from Southampton and found in the Celtic Sea.
-The bay of Biscay lays along the west coast of France and the north of Spain.
+The Bay of Biscay is 300 miles from Southampton and is in the Celtic Sea.
+The Bay of Biscay lies along the west coast of France and the north of Spain.

 The average water depth of the Bay of Biscay is said to be around 5000 ft!